Daniel-Wu-Github/Book_Store_DB/runapp.md

 # Run the Book Store App (backend + JavaFX frontend)

-This file lists the common commands and environment variables you can use to run the backend and the JavaFX frontend from this repository.
-Pick the variant you want (dev in-memory H2, file-based H2, or persistent MySQL).
+This file documents up-to-date commands and environment variables to run the backend and the JavaFX frontend.
+It also describes the `run.sh` helper that starts both services and performs a MySQL preflight check (TCP + auth) so failures are detected early.

 ## Prereqs
-- Java 17+ and Maven installed
+- Java 11+ (project compiled with Java 11) and Maven installed
-- (Optional) MySQL server if you want persistent DB storage
+- MySQL server for persistent DB storage (or use H2 alternatives below)
 - For JavaFX frontend on WSL: a working X server or run on a native Linux/GUI environment.
 Export `DISPLAY` and make sure GTK/OpenGL libraries are available.

 Repository layout (relevant):
 - project root: contains backend Spring Boot app and `pom.xml`
 - `javafx_frontend/` (module) contains the JavaFX client (run with `mvn javafx:run` inside that module)

+Files of interest:
+- `run.sh` — helper script that starts backend + frontend, preserves environment overrides, performs a TCP+auth MySQL preflight, and tails logs in `run-logs/`.
+- `.env` — recommended place for local DB credentials (sourced by `run.sh`, but command-line env vars override `.env`).

 ---